Woman dies after being shot at South Carolina gun range

 ANDERSON, S.C.
-(AP) — Authorities say a woman shot in the eye at a South Carolina gun range earlier this week has died.
+(AP) — A woman who was shot in the eye at a South Carolina gun range earlier this week has died, authorities said.

-Anderson County Coroner Greg Shore told local media outlets that 24-year-old Sarah Bonner from Lawrenceville, Georgia, died early Thursday after being on life support for several days.
+Sarah Bonner, 24, of Lawrenceville, Georgia, died early Thursday after being on life support for several days, said Anderson County Coroner Greg Shore.

-She was shot in the face Monday while visiting friends and family for Christmas.
-Shore says an autopsy is being done, and the bullet will be examined to show which gun it came from.
+Bonner was shot Monday afternoon at Skip-J Range in Anderson while visiting friends and family for Christmas.
+Deputies said range members were target practicing at the time.

-Anderson County Sheriff’s Office Lt.
-Sheila Cole said in an email that investigators are examining whether the shooting was an accident.
+The bullet, removed during an autopsy Thursday, will help show which gun fired it, Shore said.
+Investigators are still trying to determine whether the shooting was an accident, said Anderson County Sheriff’s Lt.
+Sheila Cole.

 Most Read Stories